 Simply put, there is no more secure option on the market for the storage of cryptocurrencies in your IRA.

 As long as you keep your IRA funds within the umbrella of your account, there are no penalties; you can move from any eligible asset to another, and as often as you would like.

-So, whether it’s three days or three years after you’ve created a Digital Currency IRA with BitIRA, you can call us up and liquidate your Bitcoin holdings very quickly, and without penalty.
+So, whether it’s three days or three years after you’ve created a Digital Currency IRA with BitIRA, you can call us up and liquidate your cryptocurrency holdings very quickly, and without penalty.
 As long as those proceeds remain within the umbrella of your IRA, you can use them to purchase another IRA-eligible asset (for example, equities, precious metals or cash).
 However, as with any other IRA, if you take any form of distribution before you are eligible to do so, there would be penalties.